Snow clearing and winter parking

 Sidewalk clearing

-Under the City’s Sidewalk Snow Clearing By-law 2008-185, property owners are required to clear snow and ice from sidewalks bordering their property within 24 hours after a substantial snowfall.
+Property owners also play an important role.
+Under the City’s Sidewalk Snow Clearing By-law 2008-185, owners are required to clear snow and ice from sidewalks bordering their property within 24 hours after a substantial snowfall.

 What to expect after a snowfall